AndyShiue/Ende-readme/README.md

 I haven't mentioned function types, have I?
 Function types are literally the types of functions and are written as `(A, B, C, ...) -> R`.
 `A, B, C, ...` are the types of the arguments, and `R` is the return type.
-As a side note, arguments in normal mode cannot be curried in Ende similar to the ones in C++/Scala/Rust, but arguments in `const` mode can:
+As a side note, similar to the ones in C++/Scala/Rust, arguments in normal mode cannot be curried in Ende.
+However, arguments in `const` mode can:

 ```
 \\ They are different: